-Bridges carrying or anticipated to carry rail–transit vehicles become more commonplace in crowded metropolitan areas as an alternative to relieve traffic congestion and provide additional transportation choices.
-In many cases, there are bridges designed to carry the rail–transit vehicles only, but there are instances where rail transit is designed to occupy a dedicated lane or perhaps mix with regular highway traffic.
+Bridges carrying or anticipated to carry rail–transit vehicles have become more common-place in crowded metropolitan areas as an alternative to relieve traffic congestion and provide additional transportation choices.
+In many cases, bridges are designed to carry the rail–transit vehicles only, but there are instances where rail transit is designed to occupy a dedicated lane or perhaps mix with regular highway traffic.
 While there is a wide spectrum of railway systems, light rail transit is distinct from heavy rail (i.e., metro rail systems, commuter rail, and railroad freight systems).
 Heavy rail entirely operates in exclusive rights-of-way while light rail transit can operate in shared rights-of-way (i.e., mixed with traffic).

-For bridges designed for light rail transit systems, the responsible agency often requires that such bridges be designed to satisfy owner-specific and local design codes, various AASHTO bridge specifications, and the Manual for Railway Engineering (MRE) by the American Railway Engineering and Maintenance of Way Association (AREMA).
+For bridges designed for light rail transit systems, the responsible agency often requires that such bridges be designed to satisfy owner-specific and local design codes, various AASHTO bridge specifications, and the Manual for Railway Engineering (MRE) by the American Rail-way Engineering and Maintenance of Way Association (AREMA).
 However, neither AASHTO bridge specifications nor the AREMA manual specifies the light rail transit loads.
-In addition, design of bridges for light rail transit systems involves a number of additional conditions that affect bridge design and may not be familiar to highway bridge engineers such as the details of the trackwork design and the interaction between the rails and structure.
+In addition, designing bridges for light rail transit systems involves a number of additional conditions that affect bridge design and may not be familiar to highway bridge engineers such as the details of the trackwork design and the interaction between the rails and structure.
 State DOTs have an immediate need for commonly accepted design procedures for bridges carrying light rail transit systems.